-Rates and fees verified as correct at 21 February, 2017.
+Rates and fees verified as correct at 28 September, 2021.
 Other information correct at the time of writing.
+Advertiser disclosure.

 Here’s a look at the current exchange rates Westpac has listed for some of the most popular currencies.

 |Currency||At today's Westpac Rate, 1 AUD buys*||For 10,000 AUD recipient will get|

 United States Dollars (USD)

 Great Britain Pounds (GBP)